OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 ### Local Storage

 - Also known as Offline Storage, Web Storage.
 Underlying storage mechanism may vary from one user agent to the next.
 In other words, any authentication your application requires can be bypassed by a user with local privileges to the machine on which the data is stored.
-Therefore, it's recommended not to store any sensitive information in local storage.
+Therefore, it's recommended to avoid storing any sensitive information in local storage where authentication would be assumed.
+- Due to the browser's security guarantees it is appropriate to use local storage where access to the data is not assuming authentication or authorization.
 - Use the object sessionStorage instead of localStorage if persistent storage is not needed. sessionStorage object is available only to that window/tab until the window is closed.
 - A single [Cross Site Scripting](https://owasp.org/www-community/attacks/xss/) can be used to steal all the data in these objects, so again it's recommended not to store sensitive information in local storage.
 - A single [Cross Site Scripting](https://owasp.org/www-community/attacks/xss/) can be used to load malicious data into these objects too, so don't consider objects in these to be trusted.
 - Pay extra attention to "localStorage.getItem" and "setItem" calls implemented in HTML5 page.
-It helps in detecting when developers build solutions that put sensitive information in local storage, which is a bad practice.
+It helps in detecting when developers build solutions that put sensitive information in local storage, which can be a severe risk if authentication or authorization to that data is incorrectly assumed.
 - Do not store session identifiers in local storage as the data is always accessible by JavaScript.
 Cookies can mitigate this risk using the `httpOnly` flag.
 - There is no way to restrict the visibility of an object to a specific path like with the attribute path of HTTP Cookies, every object is shared within an origin and protected with the Same Origin Policy.
 Avoid host multiple applications on the same origin, all of them would share the same localStorage object, use different subdomains instead.